Kris Bryant Player Props: Rockies vs. Mets

-Kris Bryant -- with an on-base percentage of .244 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the New York Mets, with Justin Verlander on the mound, on May 27 at 9:10 PM ET.
+The Colorado Rockies, including Kris Bryant (.244 on-base percentage in past 10 games, 101 points below season-long percentage), battle starter Tylor Megill and the New York Mets at Coors Field, Sunday at 3:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Kris Bryant Game Info & Props vs. the Mets